-These books on saving money will give you great tips on how to save and manage your money.
+These books on saving money will give you great tips on how to save, spend less and manage your money better.
 You might also like my collection of 10 Best Personal Finance Books.

 #1 925 Ideas to Help You Save Money, Get Out of Debt and Retire A Millionaire So You Can Leave Your Mark on the World

 Devin Thorpe has collected over 150 essays on personal and family finance to help you learn how to be happier with your money, to live more frugally and investment more wisely.
 925 Ideas… is an easy and readable guide to help your family find financial peace.

 #2 The Money Saving Mom’s Budget: Slash Your Spending, Pay Down Your Debt, Streamline Your Life, and Save Thousands a Year

 Crystal Paine, who has helped busy women everywhere take control of their finances, presents her most effective strategies designed for families of all sizes and income levels.

 #3 The Little Book of Big Savings: 351 Practical Ways to Save Money Now

 Every month you spend money in twelve major categories.
 And at the end of each month, you scratch your head and wonder, Where did it all go?
 In The Little Book of Big Savings, America’s Financial Expert,® Ellie Kay, will help you uncover the extra cash just waiting to be found in every area of your life.

 #4 Healthy Meal Prep: Time-saving plans to prep and portion your weekly meals